Slapping the Table in Amazement: Involved in

-The ancient narrative literature, as the Medieval Literature, describe the emperor and hero's deeds.
-While, in many chapters of Er Pai, the most described are the merchants of Huizhou, person carrying loads, hawkers, prostitutes, people, who are playing Chinese chess, thieves, and such lower figures.
-It reflects the new change of social ethics with the development of commodity economy.
+Ancient narrative literature, like Medieval Literature, describes the emperor and hero's deeds.
+While, in many chapters of Er Pai, the most described are the merchants of Huizhou, people carrying loads, hawkers, prostitutes, people who are playing Chinese chess, thieves, and much lower figures.
+It reflects the new change in social ethics with the development of the commodity economy.

 It also describes the licentious stories of many Taoists and Buddhists.

 The author put emphasis on the social effect of his work.
-He selected material from the common events in the public life, so as to reveal the true and the false and ugly.
-In such a society of that time where there was more evil than good, it helped people to get psychological balance, when they found in the novel that bad person did not get good results.
+He selected material from the common events in public life, so as to reveal the true and the false and ugly.
+In such a society of that time where there was more evil than good, it helped people to get psychological balance, when they found in the novel that bad people did not get good results.
 For example, in the very beginning of the eighth volume: People are all afraid of robbers, but it's a pity that everywhere we can find them.
-If an official does not correctly use his power, bringing calamity to the country and people, while enjoying high salary, isn't he a robber?
+If an official does not correctly use his power, bringing calamity to the country and people, while enjoying a high salary, isn't he a robber?
 That's why his work was so popular among the ordinary people.

 Structure

-In Chinese ancient literature, the meaning of existence of every single person can be confessed only by his social relationships.
-For all his psychologies, wills, desires are considered into a common framework, it is hard to describe anything disordinary about the cockles of the heart of hero.
-Therefore, a passport to an excellent character is to descript actions, instead of depicting psychological processes.
-Placing emphasis on plots, drawing figures’ descriptions in a straightforward style, focusing attentions by complex stories, are important marks of Chinese ancient novels and storiettes.
+In Chinese ancient literature, the meaning of the existence of every single person can be confessed only by his social relationships.
+For all his psychologies, wills, and desires are considered into a common framework, it is hard to describe anything extraordinary about the cockles of the heart of a hero.
+Therefore, a passport to an excellent character is to depict actions, instead of depicting psychological processes.
+Placing emphasis on plots, drawing figures’ descriptions in a straightforward style, and focusing attention on complex stories, are important marks of Chinese ancient novels and stories.

 When it comes to structure, usually, the beginning and the ending are corresponding with each other.
-The appearance of a character is always accompanied with introductions of his place of origin and personal identity, and his parents’ origins and identities.
-At the end the author would clear the endings of the hero and his offspring.
-Almost all these literature aimed at expression the theme, plots unfolds in of sequence, ignoring falling into the stereotypes.
+The appearance of a character is always accompanied by introductions of his place of origin and personal identity, and his parents’ origins and identities.
+In the end, the author would clear the endings of the hero and his offspring.
+Almost all of this literature is aimed at expressing the theme, plots unfold in sequence, ignoring falling into the stereotypes.